About the Journal

 Aims and Scope

-Examples of acceptable research submissions in a natural or clinical science or technology discipline include, but certainly not limited to, the following:
+Examples of acceptable research submissions in a natural or clinical science or technology discipline include, but are certainly not limited to, the following:

 ○ Earth and Environmental Sciences